Tamales

 4. Spread the dough out over the corn husks to 1/4 to 1/2 inch thickness.
 Place one tablespoon of the meat filling into the center.
 Fold the sides of the husks in toward the center and place in a steamer.
 Steam for 1 hour.

-5. Remove tamales from husks and drizzle remaining chile sauce over.
+5. Remove tamales from husks and drizzle remaining chili sauce over.
 Top with sour cream.
-For a creamy sauce, mix sour cream into the chile sauce.
+For a creamy sauce, mix sour cream into the chili sauce.

 Post a Comment